Genital Herpes

 Can anyone take aciclovir?

-If you experience a bout of herpes during pregnancy or while breastfeeding, visit your doctor to discuss treatment options.
-Aciclovir should not interfere with contraception.
+If you experience an outbreak of genital herpes during pregnancy or while breastfeeding, consult your doctor to discuss treatment options.

 Aciclovir tablets and other medication